nsde/SCD-Bot/README.md

 # Installation
 Execute in root dir: `pip install -r requirements.txt` to install the needed libaries.
+After that, create a file in "\config" called "token.txt".
+The content of the file has to be the bot token (see the section "Security" > "Token")

 ## Fix errors:
 If you get "ERROR: Could not build wheels for multidict, yarl which use PEP 517 and cannot be installed directly":
 - __(not recommended)__ Downgrade to Python 3.8.6